 And bet your butt Facebook and Google are stepping up their mobile commerce game.
-Their playbooks are clearly showing us that they are dedicated to compete with Amazon and Alibaba.
+Their playbooks are clearly showing us that they are dedicated to competing with Amazon and Alibaba.

 Advertising May Win Quarters, Innovation Wins Decades

-Facial recognition and pay-with-a-selfie technology enables millions of millennials to buy much faster.
-Augmented Reality (AR) and Virtual Reality (VR) fuel the accessible and seamless shopping experience and Artificial Intelligence (AI) enhances customer centricity and smart personalization.
+Facial recognition and pay-with-a-selfie technology enable millions of millennials to buy much faster.
+Augmented Reality (AR) and Virtual Reality (VR) fuel the accessible and seamless shopping experience and Artificial Intelligence (AI) enhances customer-centricity and smart personalization.